 - Above are walls dividing the old and new towns of Warsaw.
 Much more money has been invested into the old town, but the new part ( I know, I know, it’s all new! ) has some charm as well. (as seen below)

-Throughout Poland, there are these small restaurants called ‘Milk Bars’.
-They were started and funded in the 1960s by the communist government.
+Throughout Poland, there are a number of small restaurants called ‘Milk Bars’ which were started and funded in the 1960s by the communist government.
 The goal was to provide citizens with cheap local food, even in times when there were food shortages.

 With the fall of communism, Milk Bars also closed shop throughout the country.
 However, to the delight of locals and tourists alike, in the last 10 years there has been a revival of these small scale restaurants.
 They are still subsidized by the government and the food is still crazy cheap!